NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 $ npm install @cloudflare/ai
 ```

 Next, add the `ai` block to `wrangler.toml`.
-This will set up a binding to Cloudflare's AI models in your code that you can use to interact with the available AI models on the platform:
+This will set up a binding to Khulnasoft's AI models in your code that you can use to interact with the available AI models on the platform:

 ```toml
 ---